-Reserve is situated adjacent to three cities, and will augment the potential for housing in these existing cities.

-8) This Urban Reserve can be developed in a way that avoids or minimizes adverse effects on farm and forest practices and adverse effects on important natural landscape features, on nearby land.
+- 6) This Urban Reserve in conjunction with the Urban Reserve to the south (Area 4D, Norwood), includes sufficient land to provide for a variety of housing types.
+In addition to the developable areas within the Stafford, Rosemont and Borland areas, this Urban Reserve is situated adjacent to three cities, and will augment the potential for housing in these existing cities. - 7) This Urban Reserve can be developed in a way that avoids or minimizes adverse effects on farm and forest practices and adverse effects on important natural landscape features, on nearby land.
+Viewed in the regional context, this factor militates strongly in favor of the inclusion of Stafford as an Urban Reserve.
 This Urban Reserve is situated adjacent to three cities, and along I-205.
 It is identified as Conflicted Agricultural Land, and is adjacent on the south to another Urban Reserve and an undesignated area that is comprised of Conflicted Agricultural Land.
+The Stafford area is separated from areas of foundation and important farmland by significant distances, a freeway and other natural and man-made barriers.
+The eventual urbanization of Stafford will avoid the urbanization of much higher-value farmland elsewhere.
+Adverse impacts on the important natural landscape features within Stafford may be avoided or minimized through the application of the provisions of Metro Titles 3 and 13.

 This separation from significant agricultural or forest areas minimizes any potential effect on farm or forest practices.
 The Urban Reserve also is separated from other important natural landscape features identified on Metro's February 2007 "Natural Landscape Features Inventory".
 The ability to plan for protection of the Tualatin River and Wilson Creek has been discussed.